Passport photo to USA

 blossomed into a full fledged dysfunctional adult.

-Then I found spiritual life.
+Then through yearning and longing I found spiritual life.

-Started standing on my head.
+Standing on my head.

 the real reason I went there was because of an Indian